poconnor-pilz/mgrpc-java/readme.txt

 Pub Sub
 Assume that Pub sub will only work over mqtt. i.e. If you want publish subscribe then you need to make sure you include a message broker.
 In that case the client can just just the mqtt api more or less directly to do things.
 So for the desktop watch it will be modeled as one method which does create watch with an id another output stream method that listens for that watch.
 That uses the grpc style of stuff.
 But we can make another api that assumes there is a broker underneath.
 That api can be generic.
 For anything that does streaming it can take an extra parameter which is the stream topic.
 So when you create a watch you can supply the stream topic as one of the create properties.
 Then we will have a separate api that you can call where you just subscribe for a topic.
 Your code will then expect to get watches on that topic or whatever.
 Maybe we should do ref counting as well.
 Whatever.
 The main point is that for this kind of thing we won't worry about sticking exactly to grpc because grpc doesn't support pubsub as a pattern anyway.
+In detail: Have a method WatchService.createWatch(WatchCreate).
+This takes a WatchCreate message/protobuf that has the watch variables, update rate and a values topic.
+It returns success or failure.
+Then have a different method that is not defined in IDL SubscribeService.subscribe(String topic, Parser<T> parser, StreamObserver<T> streamObserver).
+That just listens for values.
+All the createWatch, deleteWatch, registerWatch etc. is done on the WatchService.
+But have to take care of too many subscriptions and many subscriptions on same topic from one client.
+Maybe just use the watchID or requestID and multiplex like the BlockingRequestShared stuff?

 It might be realistic for us to say that if it is not in process then we will always use mqtt.
 In that case we could possibly simplify things and we could always be sure that onReply would work (without having to plug something in to our service that calls onNext followed by onCompleted)